 - Discuss FDA-wide new in vitro, in vivo, and in silico methods, including research, training, and communication.

-- Engage with U.S. Federal partners and global partners to promote discussion, development, and acceptance of regulatory performance criteria for such assays.
+- Interact with U.S. Federal partners and other global stakeholders to facilitate discussion and development of draft performance criteria for such assays.

 - Establish a dialogue and develop partnerships with FDA stakeholders to explore regulatory science applications for such technologies.

 - Identify the performance criteria of microphysiological systems by engaging with FDA experts and FDA stakeholders through public-private partnerships.

 Microphysiological System (MPS):: A microphysiological system uses microscale cell culture platform for in vitro modeling of functional features of a specific tissue or organ of human or animal origin by exposing cells to a microenvironment that mimics the physiological aspects important for their function or pathophysiological condition.
 MPS design may aim to provide and support cultured cells with physical (e.g., temperature, pH and oxygen)/biochemical/electrical/mechanical (e.g., flow or stretch)/structural/morphological conditions and recapitulate a set of specific properties that define a healthy or diseased organ or tissue function.
 MPS platforms may comprise mono-cultures, co-cultures of multiple cell types, maintenance of explants derived from tissues/organs, and/or inclusion of organoid cell formations.

 Organ-on-a-chip: Organ-on-a-chip is a subset class of microphysiological systems and consists of a miniaturized physiological environment engineered to yield and/or analyze functional tissue units capable of modeling specified/targeted organ-level responses.